Book your event at the Creative Alliance →

 Creative Alliance established a $4.5 million capital campaign for the $3.6 million Patterson project.
 Former State Senator Perry Sfikas accessed the State of Maryland “smart growth” bond funds for the project, and U.S. Senator Barbara Mikulski, whose parents were Highlandtown shop owners, earmarked $750,000 in HUD funds.
 Major capital funders include the Abell Foundation, France-Merrick Foundation, William.
 G. Baker, Jr. Fund, The St. Paul Companies, Constellation Energy Group, Amalie R. Rothschild, the Alvin and Fanny Thalheimer Foundation, and National Arts Strategies.

 Creative Alliance is home to two thriving locations: The Patterson and the Creativity Center.
-The Patterson is a multipurpose arts center that includes two galleries for contemporary art, a 200-seat flexible theater, a classroom, media lab, live/work studios for 8 artists, and the Marquee Lounge, where neighbors and audience members can gather before and after shows.
-The Creativity Center, opening in November 2022, will house a dance studio, professional kitchen, and education classrooms.
+The historic Patterson theater is a multipurpose arts center that includes two galleries, a 200-seat flexible theater, a classroom, live/work studios for 8 artists, and the Marquee Lounge, where neighbors and audience members can gather before and after shows.
+The Creativity Center opened in November of 2022 and houses a dance studio, professional kitchen, and education classrooms.

 Visit our FAQs to learn more about Creative Alliance and what we offer.